-This manual and the software described in it are copyrighted, with all rights reserved.
+This manual and the software described herein are solely for the licensed use of the product, and are both copyrighted with all rights reserved.
 Under the copyright laws, no part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form by any means, electronic, mechanical, by photocopying, recording, or otherwise, without prior written permission of SICK Auto Ident, Inc.

 Information furnished by SICK Auto Ident, Inc. is believed to be accurate and reliable and is subject to change without notice.
-However, no responsibility is assumed by SICK Auto Ident, Inc. for its use or any errors that may appear in this document, nor for any infringements of patents or other rights of third parties, which may result from its use.
+However, no responsibility is assumed by SICK Auto Ident, Inc. for its use or any errors that may appear in this document, nor for any infringements of patents or other rights of third parties which may result from its use.